juliangroen/hotpy/README.md

 ```

 ## Config File
-The config file has two key values that can be modified:
+The `config.json` file has two key values that can be modified:

 ```
 "altDir": ""